 When your employer coverage ends, you are able to sign up for Medicare Part B without incurring a penalty during and eight-month Special Enrollment Period.

-Enrolling in Additional Medicare Coverage
+Enroll in Medicare: Additional Coverage

 After you’ve enrolled in Medicare Part A and Part B, you can enhance the coverage with a Medicare Supplement (Medigap) plan and prescription drug coverage through a Medicare Part D prescription drug plan.
 Or you could choose to get all your coverage in the form of a Medicare Advantage plan, with or without prescription drug benefits.